WebM and the things WordPress was hiding from me.

 - The OGV which is the last resort.

-- A JPG with the same name as the video to act as the title-page
+- A JPG with the same name as the video to act as the title-page/poster image.

-Encoding source material over to WebM, Ogv, mp4.
+Encoding source material over to WebM, Ogv, and MPEG-4.

 Although this isn’t a detailed guide on how to convert videos.
 I’ll give a crash course on how I’ve done it as long you fully understand that at the time of his blog posting we are currently at Adobe Premiere CS6 and XMediaRecode3261 and your mileage may vary with earlier and/or later versions of said programs.